farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 # Mechanics | Charge SRD

-This is a **fiction first** game.

-This means that the GM and the players tell a story, and afterwards look at the rules to see if something needs to be resolved using the game's mechanics.
+In this game the GM and the players tell a story, and afterwards look at the rules to see if something needs to be resolved using the game's mechanics.
+You don't look at the rules first, you look at the fiction first.

 See those mechanics as tools in a box to use as needed.
 They exist to resolve situations where you don't know the direct answers to a question.